 Determination of Potential Lots to which the Contribution Cost Per Lot Applies

-There are variations to the cost contribution applicable for certain developments, as outlined under Clause 3.4.4 of Schedule 13B.
+There are variations to the cost contribution applicable for certain developments, as outlined under Clause 3.4.4 of DCP No. 3.
 Lots greater and equal to 800m2 are identified as having Grouped Housing or Aged or Dependant Persons Housing potential and therefore are subject to a further cost contribution per lot for every 400m2.
 Variations to the cost contribution per lot also apply to private educational establishments, commercial and other non-residential use and subdivisions which result when a smaller lot is created to contain an existing dwelling.
 Refer to information sheet North Forrestdale Development Contribution Plan No. 3 - Calculation of Development Cost Contribution Developer/Landowner Liabilities for further information.

-The requirements and process for the review of the ICS are outlined under Clause 3.13 of Schedule 13B.
+The requirements and process for the review of the ICS are outlined under Clause 3.13 of DCP No. 3.
 The revision of contribution costs and the ICS is to occur on an annual basis and include the revision of estimated lot yield, fixed costs, cost contribution per lot and assessed values.
 The outcome of the review is advertised to the public for 28 days to allow submissions.
 Submissions of objection shall include supporting evidence from a suitably qualified person in that field.
 A report on submissions will be considered by Council for final adoption.
 Refer to the Flowchart for the full review process.

-The prefunding process for common infrastructure works is outlined in Clause 3.10 of Schedule 13B.
+The prefunding process for common infrastructure works is outlined in Clause 3.10 of DCP No. 3.
 An application for prefunding, which associates the application with the current ICS cost estimate needs to be submitted to the City by the developer and accepted prior to works commencing.
 The North Forrestdale Development Contribution Plan No. 3 - Requirements for Approval of Common Infrastructure Works Pre-funded by Developers provides a step by step process.
 Key steps have been highlighted in blue.
 Prefunding applications should include but are not limited to project scope, timeline, consultation, cost estimates (evidence of fair market price) and approved designs.

-The acquisition of land for common infrastructure works, calculation of costs and valuation of land is outlined under Clause 3.12 of Schedule 13B.
+The acquisition of land for common infrastructure works, calculation of costs and valuation of land is outlined under Clause 3.12 of DCP No. 3.
 In summary, the valuation of any land within the DCA No. 3 is determined by two licensed valuers appointed by the City and referred to as the valuation panel.
 Firstly the land is valued independently by each valuer.
 If the two valuers cannot arrive at a consensus value, then a value which represents the median value will be selected.
 The proposed value is then advertised for not less than 28 days to allow submissions to be made.
 Submissions of objection are to include evidence from a suitably qualified person in the specific field being objected to.
 Having considered the submissions and any comment from the valuation panel, the City shall fix upon the value to be applied under the ICS (known as the assessed value).

 Land ceded or acquired for common infrastructure work occurs at the first stage of subdivision, with the assessed value fixed at the time the land is ceded.
 In ascertaining the assessed value, all land should be valued in its broad acre form as depicted on 1 January 2004, ignoring any services or infrastructure provided in-accordance with the provisions of the relevant Local Structure Plan and applying principles as outlined under Clause 3.12.4.